HTT Correspondent Brent Felgner, 57

 “Brent was a tremendous human being with a great, great heart,” said Jennifer Marks, HTT editor-in-chief.
 “There are several generations of HTTers who are richer personally and professionally for knowing him.”

-He is survived by his wife, his father, Hans; and his son, Scott.
+He is survived by his wife, his father, Hans; and his son from a former marriage, Scott.

 Industry Related Content